Dedicated to the victims of the Parkland, Florida mass shooting, and others who can no longer argue for themselves.

 (13) “The so-called ‘victims’ of mass shootings are actually crisis actors who participate in false flag operations in order to engineer the mass confiscation of all firearms.”
 (Therefore, we must not fall for the prime argument!)
 This is an example of conspiratorial thinking, which has sadly become more prevalent of late in regard to this and other important issues.
 Conspiratorial thinking is a form of hypothetical reasoning, and so is similar to the kind of thinking that happens in science.
 Like scientists, those who advance conspiracies are attempting to explain phenomena by advancing hypotheses—but this is where the similarity ends.
 Scientists have a rigorous method of formulating hypotheses, drawing out their implications, and then testing these implications in an attempt to prove their hypotheses through careful observation, measurement, and mathematical expression, all of which are subject to peer review.
 Conspiracy theorists, by way of contrast, tend to generate hypotheses in an ad hoc fashion, are lax about what does and does not count as legitimate evidence, have no well-developed method for testing their hypotheses, and there is no peer review in the “science” of conspiracy.
 In fact, conspiracy theorists rarely attempt to prove their hypotheses.
 More often than not they simply put forward a piece of speculation and then fall back on an appeal to ignorance, a fallacy that claims something has been proved by virtue of nothing being proved one way or the other about that something.
 An appeal to ignorance in the present context might look like this: “No one has ever proved conclusively that the so-called ‘victims’ of mass shootings are not crisis actors, so we must conclude that these ‘victims’ are indeed crisis actors.”
 Any rational person can see that this argument provides no positive evidence for its claim, and a lack of evidence reveals nothing but our ignorance.

 I know this list is not exhaustive, but I am confident it is representative.
-My point in making it public is to show that whatever else might be the case, reason is not on the side of those who dogmatically oppose common sense gun legislation.
+I also know that this list will make no impression whatsoever on those who dogmatically oppose reasonable gun legislation.
+My point in making it public is to show the vast majority of Americans who favor such legislation that reason is not on the side of this loud and dogmatic minority.
 Nevertheless, these fallacies muddle the debate and threaten to keep us trapped in a permanent state of confusion with no way out of a state of affairs that continues to destroy countless lives every year.
 The sooner we as a society become wise to these failures of reasoning, the sooner we can move toward a reasonable compromise that will reduce the number of gun-related deaths and injuries on our streets and in our homes, schools, and other public places.

 Originally posted February 25, 2018